ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : recvMsgMaxLen

 Type:
-: Integer
+: Integer (non-negative)

-This numeric property represents the maximum Message size that an application can receive.
+This property represents the maximum Message size that an application can receive.
 It specified as the number of bytes.

 ## TCP-specific Properties: User Timeout Option (UTO) {#tcp-uto}